Zurich Chess Challenge: Zurich Chess Challenge 2014

 The Zurich Chess Challenge 2014 took place from 29 January to 4 February 2014.
-The average rating of its participants is 2801, the highest ever at the time, and it is also the first category 23 tournament ever.
+The average rating of its participants was 2801, the highest ever at the time, and it was also the first category 23 tournament ever.
 Magnus Carlsen won the tournament.

 The opening day included five rounds of blitz to decide the draw, which was won by Carlsen.
-The main tournament consists of five rounds of classical chess and finally five rounds of rapid chess on the closure day.
+The main tournament consisted of five rounds of classical chess and finally five rounds of rapid chess on the closure day.